priyaanshu26/stock_management/CONTRIBUTING.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Make your changes
-4. Add tests for your changes (if applicable)
-5. Ensure the test suite passes (`flutter test`)
-6. Make sure your code follows the project's style guidelines
+4. Make sure your code follows the project's style guidelines
 7. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 8. Push to the branch (`git push origin feature/AmazingFeature`)
 9. Open a Pull Request